 Either driver can be at fault in a T-bone accident in Georgia.
-T-bone accidents usually happen because one driver did not yield right of way while passing through an intersection.
-Investigation is often needed to prove which driver is at fault.
+T-bone accidents usually happen because one driver did not yield to the right of way while passing through an intersection.
+An investigation is often needed to prove which driver is at fault.

 A T-bone accident (aka side-impact collision) happens when one car crashes head-on into the side of another car.
 These accidents mostly happen at intersections and involve drivers traveling perpendicular to one another, and injuries can be severe.
 Get help from a T-bone car accident lawyer if you have been in a collision.